sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 You can select this trait a second time, gaining the ability to hover up to 5 feet off the ground and a fly speed equal to your normal Speed.

-Your carrying capacity is halved and you canít carry bulky items.
+Your carrying capacity is halved and you can√≠t carry bulky items.
 Additionally, you suffer disadvantage when wielding

-weapons without the light property and canít use shields or armor that havenít been made for you (this restriction doesnít apply to force shields).
-Customizing items or equipment for your size generally costs three times as much as the itemís standard price.
+weapons without the light property and can√≠t use shields or armor that haven√≠t been made for you (this restriction doesn√≠t apply to force shields).
+Customizing items or equipment for your size generally costs three times as much as the item√≠s standard price.
 Your base Speed is 25 feet.

 **Enhanced Senses.** You gain proficiency and an expertise die in Perception.
 You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
-You canít discern color in darkness, only shades of gray.
+You can√≠t discern color in darkness, only shades of gray.

 **Expert Subroutines.** You gain proficiency in one of the following skills: Culture, Engineering, History, Nature, Science, or Religion.
 In addition, you gain a specialty of your choice in the chosen skill.